Krishnanagar, Nepal: Healthcare Facilities

-Krishna Nagar has a local health post that provides basic medical services.
-However, residents often travel to nearby cities like Butwal Bhairawa Siddharthanagar and India for specialized care.
+Krishna Nagar has a major hospital Shivraj Hospital, Bahadurganj and Chhand Kale bau Eye hospital and its various referefal centers along with local health post that provides basic medical services.
+However, residents often travel to nearby cities like Butwal Bhairahwa Siddharthanagar and India for specialized care.
 The area faces challenges in providing advanced healthcare services, but the local government is working to improve the medical infrastructure.